Bira/octopus-carnival/_posts/2023-01-25-hunter-spiders.md

 bursts from your corpse.

-By the time you're fighting Ti'irtha or someone like her, you've had easy access to Remove Affliction for ten levels, so here's a disease that tempts you.
+By the time you're fighting Ti'irtha or someone like her, you've had easy access to Remove Affliction for about ten levels, so here's a disease that tempts you into letting it develop.
 You can spend all that money and those healing surges now for a bit of safety, or you can ride the high a bit longer to benefit from better defenses and healing.
 It's okay, you can stop anytime you want.

+[1]: {{ "/projects/tnv/" | relative_url }}